TN 91 (05-24)

 Example 1 - Monthly wage amount meeting the criteria to be considered “reported”

 Jane works at ABC Company and earns $250 bi-weekly.
-She receives her last paycheck for January on day 26 of the month.
-Jane computes her monthly gross wages for January as $500 and calls the FO on February 7 to report her wages.
+Jane receives their last paycheck for January on day 26 of the month.
+Jane computes their monthly gross wages for January as $500 and calls the FO on February 7 to report wages.

 Since the monthly wage amount Jane submitted meets the criteria to be considered a “reported” monthly wage amount, no documentation is necessary at the time of the report.